 During construction activities, the UPF Construction Project will make available an emergency eyewash and/or showers as required by UPF Project Industrial Hygiene (IH).
-The CNS-managed Y-12 site utilizes procedure Y73-059, Emergency Eyewash and Shower Equipment, and the UPF Construction Project will utilize this procedure as it applies to performing construction work activities (e.g., portable eye washes and/or drench hoses).
+The CNS-managed Y-12 site utilizes procedure Y73-059, Emergency Eyewash and Shower Equipment, and the UPF Construction Project will utilize this Procedure as it applies to performing construction work activities (e.g., portable eye washes and/or drench hoses).

-- Construction Supervision will consult with IH to evaluate and pre-plan the need for emergency flushing stations where workers may be exposed to chemical or other material hazards. - The Responsible Supervisor, or Designee, will perform weekly eyewash inspections using form UCN-23381, UPF Weekly Eyewash Inspection Checklist, and will maintain records in an accessible storage area.
+- Construction Supervision will consult with IH to evaluate and pre-plan the need for emergency flushing stations where workers may be exposed to chemical or other material hazards - The Responsible Supervisor, or Designee, will perform weekly eyewash inspections using form UCN-23381, UPF Weekly Eyewash Inspection Checklist, and records will be submitted to UPF DMC and stored in InfoWorks - Any obstructions, damage, improper flow, or any other potential problems are to be reported immediately to supervision for resolution

-- Any obstructions, damage, improper flow, or any other potential problems are to be reported immediately to supervision for resolution. - Supervision will contact a Subject Matter Expert (SME) to address any obstructions, damage, improper flow, or any other potential problems. - SMEs will perform initial, six-month, and intermittent maintenance or repair inspections using form UCN-23382, Eyewash Station Change-out Inspection Log and return to a designated record storage area. - The Responsible Supervisor, or Designee, and SME will provide ES&H with UCN-23382 forms guarterly and upon request.
+- Supervision will contact a Subject Matter Expert (SME) to address any obstructions, damage, improper flow, or any other potential problems - SMEs will perform initial, six-month, and intermittent maintenance or repair inspections using form UCN-23382, Eyewash Station Change-out Inspection Log, and return to a designated record storage area - NOTE: As an exception to the Y73-059 requirement for quarterly fluid change-out, UPF will follow the preservative manufacturer's expiration date. - The Responsible Supervisor or designee will submit UCN-23382 to UPF DMC in a timely manner after the inspections are completed